anjali-jain0/Track_Your_Order/README.md

 For Users -
 * Book an order online giving details about email, contact info, address etc.
 * Email with a specific, unique tracking code is sent.
-* Track your order's present location
+* Track your order's present location.
-Admin-
+For Admin -
 * Manage the orders placed.
 * Update the orders location, distance from final destination, number of days to reach etc.
 * Search for the destination address.